-Changes in Cancer Disability Benefits
+Changes in Disability Benefits for Cancer Patients

-Applying For Cancer Disability Benefits
+Applying For Cancer Disability Benefit

 There is often a bit of hesitation when it comes to applying for disability insurance when facing a cancer diagnosis.
 It is important to focus on recovery, and declaring yourself disabled can make you feel like you’re losing the battle.
 However, the prospect of receiving a monthly benefit payment and medical benefits should not be disregarded.

 Not only could SSDI help pay for treatment, and reduce overall stress, but just like any other type of insurance, you have been paying “premiums” out of your paycheck throughout your life, and you are entitled to these benefits.